Step-by-Step Guide to Setting Up Email Accounts in cPanel

 cPanel is one of the most popular web hosting control panels, offering a user-friendly interface to manage your website, domains, and email accounts.
 With cPanel, you can:

-- Create custom email addresses for your domain.
+- Create and manage custom email accounts.

 - Set up email forwarding and autoresponders.